rhboot/shim/SBAT.example.md

 ```
 sbat,1,SBAT Version,sbat,1,https://github.com/rhboot/shim/blob/main/SBAT.md
 grub,1,Free Software Foundation,grub,2.04,https://www.gnu.org/software/grub/
-fedora.grub,1,The Fedora Project,grub2,2.04-33.fc33,https://src.fedoraproject.org/rpms/grub2
+grub.fedora,1,The Fedora Project,grub2,2.04-33.fc33,https://src.fedoraproject.org/rpms/grub2
 ```

 Other distros either rebase on 2.05 or theirs change similarly to Fedora's.
 We now have two options for Acme Corp:
-- add a `{ 1, 10, "acme.grub" }` entry to `SBAT`
+- add a `{ 1, 10, "grub.acme" }` entry to `SBAT`
 - have Acme Corp add `grub,1,Free Software Foundation,grub,1.96,https://www.gnu.org/software/grub/` to their new build's `.sbat`

 We talk to Acme and they agree to do the latter, thus saving flash real estate